 Connect to the command line on the Security Gateway.

 Log in to the Expert mode.

 Edit the file:

 [Expert@HostName:0]# vi $FWDIR/conf/additional_pass.conf

-- Add the following template with your desired passwords between the double-quotes, separated by commas (without spaces between the passwords):
+Add the following template with your desired passwords (each enclosed in the double-quotes), separated by commas.
+Do not add spaces between the passwords.

 "passwords" : ["MyPass1","MyPass2","MyPassN"],

 Save the changes in the file and exit Vi editor.

 - This feature is supported only English characters in the password file.